Houssam Essadak

-Hossam Essadak (حسام الصديق; born 30 July 2005) is a Moroccan professional footballer who plays the role of an attacking midfielder for Union Touarga and the Morocco A' national team.
+Hossam Essadak (حسام الصادق; born 30 July 2005) is a Moroccan professional footballer who plays the role of an attacking midfielder for Union Touarga and the Morocco A' national team.

 Club career

 Essadak was developed at the Mohammed VI Football Academy.

 On 31 January 2024, he signed for Union Touarga.
 He made his professional debut a week later in the Botola Pro against MC Oujda, a 2–0 victory.
 Two months later, he earned his first start against Fath Union Sport, in a 1–1 draw.
 At the end of the 2023–24 season, he scored his first professional goal in a 3–1 away win against Olympic Safi.

 International career

 In November 2024, Essadak was part of the Morocco U20 squad who won the UNAF U-20 Tournament at home, qualifying for the 2025 U-20 Africa Cup of Nations.

 In April 2025, he was called up by coach Mohamed Ouahbi for the Africa U-20 Cup of Nations.
 On 15 May 2025, Essadak helped Morocco reach the final with a 1–0 win over Egypt U20, being named man of the match.